mtlynch/hello-world-vue-pre-rendered/README.md

 To customize this template for your project:

+1. Find/replace "https://hello-world-vue-static.web.app" with your app's hostname.
 1. Find/replace "hello-world-vue-static" with your repo name.
-1. Find/replace "Hello World Vue Static" with your project friendly name.
-1. Find/replace "https://hello-world-vue-static.web.app" with your app's hostname.

 ## Live Demo

 The live version of this project is at:

 - [https://hello-world-vue-static.web.app](https://hello-world-vue-static.web.app)

+## Pre-Vue

+[Pre-Vue](https://github.com/mtlynch/pre-vue) is a free, open source, MIT-licensed Vue project template that extends this demo and adds features such as:

+- Generates a sitemap (for SEO)
+- Generates a robots.txt (for SEO)
+- Supports unique `<title>` tags for each page (for SEO)
+- Adds unique opengraph tags to each page (for social sharing)
+- Adds a favicon
+- Handles 404s